-- 1 Players gain forward momentum and coast on the left skate. - 2 The player straightens up and rotates the right skate outward (as close to 180° as possible) in almost a heel to heel position.
-Turn is started by rotating right shoulder backward.
+- 1. Players gain forward momentum and coast on the left skate. - 2.
+The player straightens up and rotates his right skate outward (as close to 180° as possible) in almost a heel to heel position.
+Turn is started by rotating right shoulder backwards.
 The torso and hips will follow.

-- 3 Transfer the weight from the left skate to the right skate; step down on right skate and unweight your skates by going from bent knees to straight legs.
-This will help in transferring from left to right skate. - 4 Finish pivot by turning the left skate so that it is parallel with the right skate. - 5 Push to side with right skate and start to skate backward. - 6 Must learn to turn both sides.
+- 3. Transfer the weight form the left skate to the right skate; step down on right skate and unweightyourskates by going from bent knees tostraight legs.
+This will help in transferring from left to right skate. - 4.
+Finish pivot by turning the left skate so that it is parallel with the right skate. - 5.
+Push to side with right skate and start to skate backwards. - 6.
+Must learn to turn both sides.